SuperVK/sparse-image-repr-bep/bep.typ

 Furthermore, going back to @amount-of-gaussians, we can compare the start and end Gaussians.

-#table(
+#figure(
+  table(
     columns: (auto, auto, auto),
     inset: 8pt,
     align: center,
     table.header(
       [], [*Start Gaussians*], [*End Gaussians*],
     ),
     "Low amount: ", "750", "731",
     "Normal amount: ", "1500", "1417",
     "High amount: ", "3000", "2827",

+  ),
+  caption: [Comparing the effects of culling on different number of Gaussians.]
 )

 About 5% of the Gaussians are being removed.
 Almost all of these Gaussians are being removed based on color, i.e., they provide little to nothing to the color values.

 #figure(
-  caption: [The same Gaussian representation, where shearing is not penalized in the loss.
-In the upscaled version, the artifacts are clearly visible.
-The SSIM is 0.0396], grid(
+  caption: [The representation when not doing any culling, the differences are noticable in the bushes and in the dormer.], grid(
     columns: (1fr, 1fr, 1fr),
     rows: (auto),